 This course is designed to provide a technology-based treatment of multiple sample inferential statistics.
 Emphasis is placed on two sample hypothesis tests and confidence intervals, linear and multiple regression, analysis of variance, experimental design, and non-parametric techniques.
 Upon completion, students should be able to draw statistical inferences and communicate results on multiple sample data taken from business and health, social, natural, and applied sciences.
-Pre-requisites: MAT 152 and MAT 171 (RI) This course has been identified as a Pre-Major/Elective under the North Carolina Comprehensive Articulation Agreement.
+Pre-requisites: MAT 152 and MAT 171 (RI) This course has been identified as a Pre-Major/Elective.